KohaILS/koha-manual-zh-cn/source/administration.rst

 Here you can define how a set will be build (what records will belong to this set) by defining mappings.
 Mappings are a list of conditions on record content.
-A record only need to match one condition to belong to the set.

 -  Fill the fields 'Field', 'Subfield' and 'Value'.
 For example if you want to include in this set all records that have a 999$9 equal to 'XXX'.
 Fill 'Field' with 999, 'Subfield' with 9 and 'Value' with XXX.

--  If you want to add another condition, click on 'OR' button and repeat step 1.
+-  If you want to add another condition, click on 'Add' button and repeat step 1.
+You can choose between 'and' or 'or' boolean operators to link your conditions.

 -  Click on 'Save'